Luminova Framework

 Executing a prepared query:

-$query = Builder::query("SELECT * FROM users WHERE user_id = :user_id");
+$stmt = Builder::query("SELECT * FROM users WHERE user_id = :user_id");

-$result = $query->execute(['user_id' => 1]);
+$result = $stmt->execute(['user_id' => 1]);

 // Fetching a single row:

-$user = $query->execute(['user_id' => 1], RETURN_NEXT);
+$user = $stmt->execute(['user_id' => 1], RETURN_NEXT);

 total

-Calculate the total number of records table,
+Calculate the total number of records table.

 public total(string $column = '*'): int|false